wmaucla/v4/content/projects/WebscraperLambda.md

 showInProjects: true
 ---

 This was a webscraper I built with selenium and beautifulsoup; it is designed to look for certain apartments in my apartment hunting.
 Deployed as a lambda with SES as a cron job.
+There's a fun story I can share about this!